 Expertise

-Our research and knowledge exchange staff bring together expertise in childhood studies, education, social work, social policy and youth & migration.
+Our research, teaching and knowledge exchange staff bring together a wide range of expertise across all faculties, in particular in childhood studies, education, social work, social policy and youth and migration.

 We work directly with children and young people, teachers, social workers, Government and other public bodies in our priority areas of expertise which include: